MichaelAdamGroberman/GitHub-Repo-CLI-Markdown-Generator-/generatedREADME.md

   Licensed under the [MIT](https://opensource.org/licenses/MIT) license.

   ## How to Contribute
-  test
+  You are welcome to contribute by forking my repo
   ## Tests
-  test
+  There are currently no test instructions
   ## Questions?
   GitHub [MichaelAdamGroberman](https://github.com/MichaelAdamGroberman)
   How to reach me with additional questions ? - [michael.groberman@me.com](mailto://michael.groberman@me.com)

-  _This README was generated with by [GitHub Repo - CLI Markdown Generator](https://github.com/MichaelAdamGroberman/GitHub-Repo-CLI-Markdown-Generator-) _
+  _This README was generated with ❤️ using the Markdown CLI Generator by MichaelAdamGroberman (https://github.com/MichaelAdamGroberman/GitHub-Repo-CLI-Markdown-Generator-) 🔥_